YANGDONG VILLAGE NEAR GYEONGJU – FULL GUIDE

 Hanok 1st Street is a beautiful Hanok Hotel located near the main sights in Gyeongju.
 This place is absolutely stunning and would make your trip to Gyeongju complete.
 If you travel to Korea, experiencing staying in a Hanok is a must.
 You can check Hanok 1st Street here.

-Gyeongju Hanok
+Gyeongju Wadamjung Hanok Pension

 Gyeongju Wadamjung Hanok Pension is located close to Gyeongju Gyochon Traditional Village.
 In other words, one of the best places to stay in Gyeongju.